 The Alderson Baptist Academy, a private school for young men and women, had its roots at George Alderson, the last surviving trustee of the Alleghany Baptist College at Blue Sulphur Springs.1 One of his two children, Emma Alderson, sought to reopen the school.
-Partnering with the Reverend John C. Killian, then minister of the Greenbrier Baptist Church, the Alderson Baptist Academy opened on September 18, 1901 1 with the first graduation held in June 1903.
+Partnering with the Reverend John C. Killian, then minister of the Greenbrier Baptist Church, the Alderson Baptist Academy opened on September 18, 1901, 1 with the first graduation held in June 1903.
 4

 During the years of no public high schools, the Alderson institution flourished.
 2 Students were able to receive their secondary education.
 But facing the rise of public high schools that could offer the same education for free, Alderson turned the school over to the West Virginia Baptist General Association in 1911.
-The school struggled with admissions and financial numbers until 1918, when it added two-year college level courses, becoming the Alderson Junior College.
+The school struggled with admissions and financial numbers until 1918, when it added two-year college-level courses, becoming the Alderson Junior College.
 1

 The college attempted fundraising towards a new school building.
-1 J. Carey Alderson of Logan put forth $80,000 and George W. Jones of Red Star sent over $25,000 towards the effort.
+1 J. Carey Alderson of Logan put forth $80,000, and George W. Jones of Red Star sent over $25,000 towards the effort.
 In 1924, a new $200,000, four-story brick building was completed.
 2

 Broaddus College, founded in Winchester, Virginia as the Winchester Female Institute in 1871 by Edward Jefferson Willis, 1 was renamed the Broaddus Female College in 1875 after the Reverend William Broaddus, a prominent minister during the American Civil War.
 In response to a downturn in the local economy, the college moved to Clarksburg, West Virginia in 1876.

-Both Alderson Junior College and Broaddus College shared common religious affiliations and missions and the merger meant that they could share resources and students in the joint campus at Philippi.
+Both Alderson Junior College and Broaddus College shared common religious affiliations and missions, and the merger meant that they could share resources and students in the joint campus at Philippi.
 1

 After the merger, the former Alderson campus was mothballed.
-2 Armstrong College, founded by Dr. I.B.
+2 Armstrong College, founded by Dr I.B.
 Bush of Charleston, operated out of the building from 1932 until it dissolved in 1935.
 4

 Mountain State Baptist School operated until the 1980’s.
-The building was used as rental apartments into the mid-1990’s.
+The building was then used as rental apartments into the mid-1990’s.